 The Last Queen, Chitra Banerjee Divakaruni,

 This is a straightforward narrative about a woman.
 Yet behind it is a person who longs, believes, achieves, stumbles, and loses but never lets life dictate her.
-Her life is a testament to the fact that being a feminist is a way of life, and Jindan can be any woman, no matter the time or place.
+Her life is a testament that being a feminist is a way of life.
+Honestly, Jindan could be any of us, no matter where or when we are.

 Conclusion